Lakshmanarao121777/Lakshmanarao121777/README.md

 ###

-<p align="left">I'm Lakshman K from India, Living in USA from last 10 months.<br><br>- 🔭 I’m working as Senior Software Developer (Full-stack)<br>- ⚡ In my free time I learn new code teqniuqs ti oncres productivity and work on dream project.</p>
+<p align="left">I'm Lakshman K from India, living in the USA for the last 2 years.<br><br>- 🔭 I’m working as a Senior Software Developer (Full-stack)<br>- ⚡ In my free time, I learn new code techniques to improve productivity and work on a dream project.</p>

 - **Experienced Frontend Developer:** With over X years of experience in frontend development, I bring a wealth of expertise in building modern and responsive web applications.
 - **Proficient in Modern Web Technologies:** I am proficient in HTML5, CSS3, and JavaScript, with a strong understanding of ES6+ features and best practices.
-- **Expertise in Frontend Frameworks:** I have a deep understanding of popular frontend frameworks such as React.js, Vue.js, and Angular, and have successfully delivered projects using these technologies.
+- **Expertise in Frontend Frameworks:** I deeply understand popular frontend frameworks such as React.js, Vue.js, and Angular, and have successfully delivered projects using these technologies.
 - **UI/UX Design Skills:** My keen eye for design and attention to detail allow me to create intuitive and visually appealing user interfaces, ensuring a seamless user experience.
-- **Cross-platform Development:** I have experience in developing cross-platform applications using frameworks like React Native and Ionic, enabling the delivery of applications for both web and mobile platforms.
+- **Cross-platform Development:** I have experience developing cross-platform applications using frameworks like React Native and Ionic, enabling the delivery of applications for both web and mobile platforms.
 - **Performance Optimization:** I am skilled in performance optimization techniques, including code splitting, lazy loading, and image optimization, to ensure fast and efficient web applications.
 - **Collaborative Team Player:** As a senior developer, I excel in collaborating with cross-functional teams, providing mentorship, and contributing to code reviews to ensure code quality and maintainability.
 - **Passionate Learner:** I am committed to staying updated with the latest trends and technologies in frontend development through continuous learning and self-improvement.